HeroesToolChest/HeroesDataParser/README.md

 - `voiceline/sortname/[Id]=[value]`

 ## Commands
-### Extract
+### extract
 ```
 Usage:  extract [arguments] [options]

 Arguments:
-  storage-path  The 'Heroes of the Storm' directory
+  storage-directory  The 'Heroes of the Storm' directory

 Options:
   -?|-h|--help                           Show help information
-  -o|--output-directory <FILEPATH>  Sets the output directory.
+  -o|--output-directory <DIRECTORYPATH>  Sets the output directory.
-  --xml-merge                       Extracts the xml files as one file, excludes the map files.
+  --xml-merge                            Extracts the xml files as one file (excludes map files).
   --textures                             Includes extracting all textures (.dds).
 ```

 Extracts all required files from the `Heroes of the Storm` directory which can be used for the `storage-path` argument.